motivatedsloth/jquery-restful/README.md

     $myform.restful("remove", "/some/uri/")

-Any fields with an "exclude" class are ignored.
+Any fields with a ".exclude" class are ignored when loading data or submitting data.
 However changes to them will still trigger an intercept

 ##Options